-You may either fill your fresh water tank at home before you hit the road, or you can fill it just before you arrive at your campsite.
+You may either fill your white water tank at home before you hit the road, or you can fill it just before you arrive at your campsite.

-Also, some campgrounds will have a designated area where you can fill your fresh water tank before settling into your campsite.
+Also, some campgrounds will have a designated area where you can fill your tank before settling into your campsite.

-Driving with your tank full also affects your gas mileage to a certain degree, depending on the capacity of your fresh water tank.
+Driving with your tank full also affects your gas mileage to a certain degree, depending on the capacity of your tank.